 If the secondary disk has not been set up, connect it, and then initialize the hard drive.
 Make sure to use MBR as partition style when initializing it.
 It will make sure both the disk are consistent.
 Also, also create allocated disk, and assign space which is the same or more than the C drive of Disk 0.

-Next, follow the part of tutorial based on your Partition Style.
+Next, follow the part of the tutorial based on your Partition Style.

 Mirror Windows 10 Boot Drive on UEFI or GPT Partition Style

 To mirror Windows 10 Boot drive which is on a UEFI system, it takes three steps.
 You need first to mirror the recovery partition, then the EFI system partition, and then the operating system partition.
 Make sure you completely understand the disk management commands before we go ahead.

 Open Command Prompt, and then type diskpart command, and hit Enter.
 Diskpart will open in a new prompt for the rest of the operation.